 College of Arts and Sciences (CASa)

-The College of Arts and Sciences contains six departments (Chicano/Chicana and Hemispheric Studies, Expressive Arts, Humanities, Math and Computer Science, Natural Sciences, and Social Sciences), offering a choice of twenty-three undergraduate majors; it has a strong presence in the Master's of Interdisciplinary Studies programs.
+The College of Arts and Sciences contains five departments (Expressive Arts, Humanities, Math and Computer Science, Natural Sciences, and Social Sciences), offering a choice of twenty-three undergraduate majors; it has a strong presence in the Master's of Interdisciplinary Studies programs.
 The College of Arts & Sciences prepares students for a wide variety of careers or to continue their studies in graduate schools, medical or law schools, or other professional programs.
 The home for general education courses for students enrolled in WNMU’s other colleges, the College of Arts and Sciences plays a vital role in the university's mission of student learning, with a core foundation in the liberal arts.
 The College of Arts and Sciences features wide ranging fields of knowledge and is the 'CASa' to a diverse family of Faculty, Students, and Staff.
 We welcome you to explore our various departments and we welcome you to stop by and visit.
 We are located on the first floor of the Global Resources Center (GRC) in room D.

 Jose Herrera, Ph.D., Professor, Associate Vice President of Academic Affairs and Dean of CASa

 Check out video taken by Richard Helbock, a student of the new Outdoor program shot at Balmorea State Park: http://youtu.be/baPtXb9SMdo